INTERESTING GUITARS

 Flat-top Les Paul Custom

-Mr. Les Paul is the ultimate tinkerer, and his curiosity gave us some of the great inventions of the 20th Century!
+Mr. Les Paul was the ultimate tinkerer, and his curiosity gave us some of the great inventions of the 20th Century!
 This photo, which can be seen in its entirety on page 6 of Tony Bacon and Paul Day's Gibson Les Paul book (ISBN: 0-87930-289-5), has always tweaked our curiosity, and we are looking for your collective takes on it.

 This photo was taken in Gibson's Kalamazoo, Michigan factory in 1955.
 Mr. Les Paul (shown on the left, holding the guitar) and Mr. Ted McCarty (right), president of Gibson, are seen examining a new Gibson Les Paul guitar.
 The guitar was reportedly a custom instrument made for Mr. Paul.
 Mr. John Huis, Mr. Carty's assistant in charge of production, is seen in the background wearing a dark suit.